msk2017ai/msk2017ai/README.md

    - 👋   my `intuitive problem solving skills` using Data and Analytical Tools and Techniques.

    - 📫   my `mixed stack of skills`, I can work on platforms in both on-prem and cloud as well in any of these - Data Design and Architecture, Application Design & Architecture, Cloud Migrations, Machine Learning as well.
 Expertise on Azure Cloud- Azure Data Factory, Azure BLOBs, Azure Machine Learning Studio, Azure Databricks and all other Azure Stack.
-Certified on Google Cloud Platform as an Architect. `my tools` are Visual Studio Code, Anaconda Python (Jupyter Notebook), Apache Airflow, gitlab, azure devops, mlflow,
+Certified on Google Cloud Platform as an Architect. `my tools` are Visual Studio Code, Anaconda Python (Jupyter Notebook), Apache Airflow, gitlab, azure devops, mlflow.

    - 🌱   my `unique qualification` as I hold my bachelor's in Engineering degree and a Master's in Business Administration, which is always helping me in grasping business quickly, align with business goals, achieving   excellance in line with what is entrusted.